I. Binghamton University: General Information

 Binghamton University employs a regional counsel whose responsibility it is to provide legal advice to the president and other senior administrators and to represent the University when its legal interests are involved.
 Questions or issues involving legal matters that have a direct or indirect bearing upon the University should be referred to the appropriate vice president who will then contact the regional counsel for assistance and advice.

-A member of the senior management team for external affairs, the senior director for alumni relations serves as staff liaison to the Alumni Association Board of Directors and its committees, is a member of the Campaign Cabinet, supervises the Office of Alumni Relations, and is liaison to the Office of Communications and Marketing.
-The senior director for alumni relations reports to the associate vice president for external affairs.
+A member of the senior management team for the Division of Advancement, the senior director for alumni relations serves as staff liaison to the Alumni Association Board of Directors and its committees, supervises the Office of Alumni Relations, and is liaison to the Office of Communications and Marketing.
+The senior director for alumni relations reports to the associate vice president for advancement.

 The vice president for research establishes divisional goals, spearheads strategic planning, administers divisional directives and builds internal and external partnerships to enhance the quality, productivity and reputation of research and scholarship at Binghamton University.

-The associate vice president for research administration oversees the operations of research administration for the Research Foundation at Binghamton and Binghamton University.
-The associate vice president also serves as the financial and budget officer for the Division of Research, with oversight of Research Foundation and state funding, and serves as the Research Foundation operations manager.
+The associate vice president for research administration oversees the operations of research administration for the Research Foundation of the State University of New York at Binghamton and Binghamton University.
+The associate vice president also serves as the financial and budget officer for the Division of Research, with oversight of Research Foundation of the State University of New York and state funding, and serves as the Research Foundation of the State University of New York operations manager.

 The associate vice president supports the vice president for research and oversees Research Compliance, the Organized Research Centers, and research space issues.
 The associate vice president also serves as the University internal controls officer.